Welcome to this post: How to Cure Hormonal Acne.

 Food & Acne

 I came to this conclusion after doing several things dietarily, to no avail.
-You name it—I’ve done juice cleanses, segments of time without gluten/bread and dairy, limiting sugar, and drinking ALL KINDS of homemade elixir concoctions, omitted and added countless numbers of foods in hopes of seeing some progress in my acne healing.
+You name it—I’ve done juice cleanses and segments of time without gluten/bread and dairy.
+Also, I’ve limited sugar and upped drinking ALL KINDS of homemade elixir concoctions.
+Too, I’ve omitted and added countless numbers of foods in hopes of seeing some progress in my acne healing.
 Though I have seen slight improvements, these changes have not cleared up my skin.

-Not to mention, I’m NOT perfect and I enjoy eating out with my family on a somewhat regular basis as well as enjoying pizza, greasy foods, cheesy foods and sugary foods.
-There is something about being uptight about food that is off-putting to me.
+Not to mention, I’m NOT perfect and I enjoy eating out with my family on a somewhat regular basis.
+I sometimes enjoy pizza, greasy foods, cheesy foods, and sugary foods.
+Furthermore, there is something about being uptight about food that is off-putting to me.
 Coming from an organic fanatic, that might be surprising.
 Something that I can tell you about me is that I do not advocate having an unhealthy relationship with food.
-Eating organic 80% of the time does not mean you have to be a crazy, neurotic, obsessed individual who can’t live freely in regards to food.
+Moreover, eating organic 80% of the time does not mean you have to be crazy and neurotic.
+An obsessed individual who can’t live freely in regards to food proves detrimental.
 It’s truly about achieving balance.

 Food Causing Stress

 If you are SO stressed about what you are eating all of the time, then you might as well flush all of your efforts down the toilet.
 Seriously.
 No really, seriously.
-The trauma that your body endures when it is stressed causes all of your vital body functions to take a back seat and effects you negatively on the cellular level.
-This means that your body is not performing like it should be because of this undue stress; which is why stress is the cause of so many ailments and illnesses.
+The trauma that your body endures when it is stressed causes all of your vital body functions to take a back seat.
+It affects you negatively on the cellular level.
+Also, this means that your body is not performing as it should.
+Too, this is because of this undue stress.
+Also important to note; stress is the cause of so many ailments and illnesses.

 Worrying about food shouldn’t be a badge of honor.
 It doesn’t make you more responsible or accountable, it just makes you increasingly sicker.